 The entry for this specification is the starting position of the key field.
 For example, if the key field is in positions 112 through 116, the entry would be 112.

-The entry must be right-justified; leading zeros may be omitted.
-This entry is required for indexed-sequential files only and is blank for direct files.
+The entry must be right-justified, leading zeros may be omitted.
+This entry is required for indexedsequential files only and is blank for directly organized files.

 EXTENSION CODE (39)